unumux/willow/README.md

     ```HTML
     <link rel="stylesheet" href="styles/theme-name.min.css">
     ```
-  - Then as you add **Willow** HTML the components will inherit styling.
+  - Then as you add **Willow** components to your HTML file they will inherit styling

 ### Need Installation Help